uzh-rpg/e2calib/README.md

 The [conversion script](https://github.com/uzh-rpg/e2calib_private/blob/main/python/convert.py) simply requires the path to the event file and optionally a ros topic in case of a rosbag.

 ## Reconstruction

+The [reconstruction]() requires the h5 file to convert events to frames.
+Additionally, you also need to specify the height and width of the event camera and the frequency at which you want to reconstruct the frames.